 - Records are maintained for each step.
-However, the written verbal warning through suspension records are placed in a student's permanent record. - If a behavior is serious enough to jeopardize patient, staff, visitor safety or the organization's accreditation or results in potential litigation, a decision may be made to dismiss the student.
+However, the written verbal warning through Administrative Withdrawal/Dismissal records are placed in a student's permanent record. - If a behavior is serious enough to jeopardize patient, staff, visitor safety or the organization's accreditation or results in potential litigation, a decision may be made to dismiss the student.
+This decision is at the sole discretion of the Program Director and/or BHCLR Administration and/or Clinical Affiliate Administration.